yonixw/MangaPrinter/README.md

 # Manga Printer

-The tool that will let you print your manga/comics images
+The tool that will let you print your manga/comics images in the best way

 ## The problem: